jpark837/Pymol-Scripts/README.md

 -  find_residue.py
    usage: find_residue('selection as string', '1-letter amino acid as string')
    e.g. find_residue('protein','D')
-   Prints the prints the number of instances of the amino acid and the position of the instances as a list
+   Prints the number of instances of the amino acid and the position of the instances as a list

 -  report_ss.py
    usage: report_ss('selection as string')